Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations provided, so description carries full burden.
-It discloses that it validates manifold integrity, initializes epistemic state, binds thermodynamic context, and provides health check.
-No contradictions.
+No annotations are provided, so the description carries the full burden.
+It explains that the tool validates manifold integrity, initializes epistemic state, binds thermodynamic context, and provides a health check.
+While somewhat abstract, it gives sufficient behavioral insight for an AI agent.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.